thock321/CyborgCipher/README.md

 When encrypting and decrypting the files, my program reads and writes characters one at a time.
 The reason for going this route rather than reading the files into a buffer is to handle the case if our input file is very large.
 Storing a very large input into memory would not be feasible.

 Since ASCII control codes can't be read or written properly, the program completely ignores them.
+Only the new line character is supported.

+### Possible Improvements

+The new line character could be a part of the cipher as well.
+This helps obfuscate the encrypted message to make it harder to decrypt without the cipher.
+However, I felt that this was an unncessary complication for the exercise, especially given the way I decided to design how the ciphers are represented in memory, and how simple the ciphers are.

+Rather than storing the characters of the cipher into a file, I could store their byte representations.
+This would also solve the above issue, since my program will not need to ignore control code characters since they can't be written properly.
+Their byte representations can be written fine.

+The ciphers could be made more complex through a series of transformations on the ciphers, such as transposing etc.